matt9527-marist/MyObsidianNotes/Parallel Processing/Introduction.md

 	- Used for providing us structure for writing and deploying applications.
 	- Makes things significantly easier.
 - Object Oriented Programming
 	- Not typically for parallel processing, but libraries still use them to build upon baseline C++.
+The basic program structure is all C++